Mar 3, 2022

 Address urgent concerns or new symptoms ASAP

-“If a health issue emerged or got worse during lockdown, it’s important to bring this to your PCP’s attention,” Friedberg said, noting this applies to both physical and mental health concerns.
+“If a health issue emerged or got worse since you last saw a doctor, it’s important to bring this to your PCP’s attention,” Friedberg said, noting this applies to both physical and mental health concerns.
 Call your primary care provider and make an appointment, whether in person or via a telehealth visit — your PCP’s office will help you determine which is best for your needs.

 Get your shots (and take your kids in for theirs)